plooliveira/mvvm_kit/README.md

 }
 ```

-## Built-in Service Locator (SL)
+## Minimalist built-in service Locator (SL)
-The package includes a simple built-in service locator called `SL` that you can use to register and retrieve your `ViewModel` instances or other dependencies.
-This is useful for all kinds of applications that has a minimalistic dependency injection graph.
+The package includes a minimalist built-in service locator called `SL` that you can use to register and retrieve your `ViewModel` instances or other dependencies.
+There is no asynchronous support, no scopes, no modules, no tags support.
+You can register factories and singletons only.
+This is useful for all kinds of applications that has a straightforward dependency graph.
 You can register your dependencies like this:

 ```dart